 A fleeting glance and a murmured acknowledgement later, she headed back to the relative safety of the bar.
 Once back behind the bar again, Saakshi used a few moments to steady herself before entering his meal order into her tablet to transmit to the order console.
 A quick glance at the Ketaari table showed Enara entering orders into her tablet with a shuttered expression on her face.
 Saakshi poured out Terilian ale to heat it carefully before heading over to the customer’s table to set it before him.
-He gazed at her with the same impassive expression as before to give her a small nod in lieu of thanks.
+He studied her with the same impassive expression as before, to give her a small nod in lieu of thanks.
 When Enara returned to the bar, Saakshi made sure to mutter heartfelt words of gratitude to the other server girl.
 Enara responded with a smile and a gentle clasp of Saakshi’s hand in the traditional Budheya gesture of solace.

-The Ketaari male did not approach Saakshi again but the occasional speculative glances he directed at her left her uneasy.
-The Hadari’Kor male’s eyes continued to follow her as she worked but less overtly than before.
+The Ketaari male did not approach Saakshi again, but the occasional speculative glances he directed at her left her uneasy.
+The Hadari’Kor male’s eyes continued to follow her as she worked, but less overtly than before.
 He drank a few more mugs of ale served to him by Enara and picked at his stew, leaving mere moments after the departure of the Ketaari group.
 Taking note of the almost full meal tray he’d left behind as she helped Enara clear his table, Saakshi couldn’t help but wonder at his unexpected and unorthodox way of jumping to her assistance this evening.
-He had also punched a generous tip into the payment tablet that she insisted Enara not split with her.
+He had also punched a generous tip into the payment tablet that she insisted Enara not split with her

 That night, Saakshi slumped in exhaustion on her narrow bed in the dormitory shared by Trader Pik’s server girls.
-Having indulged in a sonic shower, the only kind available to her, she had crawled limply into her bed.
+Having indulged in a sonic shower, the only kind available to her, she had crawled limply into bed.
 She was Trader Pik’s newest server girl.
 This status made her ineligible for the coveted night slot.
 The servers loved the late shift; the tips were better and they could get away with just one short shift in addition to a longer one.
 Saakshi, on the other hand, worked two of the longer shifts every day with one day off every twenty days.
 This left her too exhausted to do more than shower and fall into bed at the end of each long day.

 On days Saakshi felt too tired to move her weary body, she’d remind herself that she could have done much worse than Pik’s.
-Pik was a decent enough boss.
-Like most Keeyori businesses on the station, he bought prison contracts off the Ketaari Imperial Forces and occasionally, girls from the slavers.
+Pik was a decent boss.
+Like most Keeyori businesses on the station, he bought prison contracts off the Ketaari Imperial Forces and, occasionally, girls from the slavers.
 This way, he could get away with providing food and board without having to pay his servers.
 Unlike a lot of Keeyori alehouse owners though, he did allow his girls to keep their hard-earned tips.
 The Keeyori were nothing if not extremely profit-minded.
 Pik expected his servers to work hard and show up on time.
-In return, he provided food and a clean safe place to stay for all his servers.
-He did not expect his girls to provide any other services to him or his customers and was known to growl ferociously at any patron who dared accost the girls in his presence.
+In return, he provided meals and a clean safe place to stay for all his servers.
+He did not expect his girls to provide any other services to him or his customers, and was known to growl ferociously at any patron who dared to accost the girls in his presence.

 She heaved a huge sigh of relief as the Ketaari officer stayed away from Pik’s for the next two days.
-The Hadari’Kor male also failed to make an appearance though that wasn’t unusual.
+The Hadari’Kor male also failed to make an appearance, though that wasn’t unusual.
 Hadari’Kor were mercenaries and worked for hire.
 Saakshi guessed that the male came to the station for recreation between jobs.

 Two days later, the Ketaari commander cornered Saakshi as she stumbled back to the dormitory after her usual double shift.
 She was one day away from earning her day off.
 Busy daydreaming about the forthcoming day of leisure, she failed to watch carefully enough for groping extremities on the main thoroughfare.
 She had noted early on that the Trade Sphere seemed to attract a particularly sleazy set of patrons.
 Taken unawares, Saakshi gasped as a hand gripped her wrist to yank hard, causing her to stumble into the wall dividing two of the establishments by the main walkway.